vextorite/Virtual_Memory_Management/README.txt

-TO RUN THE PROGRAM: call javac to compile the program and then: java OS1Assignment.java <filename>
+TO RUN THE PROGRAM: call javac to compile the program and then: java Simulate.java <filename>
 where <filename> is the input file.
-The output will be saved to a file called output-OS1
+The output will be saved to a file called output

 The program reads in the binary file 8 bytes at a time and creates an array.
 The program then reverses and unsigns the array.
 Using other methods defined